-An important announcement recognizing Jackfish Bay Area of Concern as an Area in Recovery was made at the Terrace Bay Green Tradeshow, May 14th, 2011.
-Volunteers involved in the Remedial Action Plan for Jackfish Bay, Terrace Bay/Schreiber municipal officials, federal and provincial representatives as well as area residents joined together to celebrate this announcement.
+The Jackfish Bay Area of Concern (AOC) was redesignated as an Area in Recovery (AOCiR) in 2011 based on community and government consensus that all the scientifically feasible and economically reasonable remedial actions had been implemented, and additional time was required for the environment to recover.
+The announcement of this change was made at the Terrace Bay Green Tradeshow, May 14th, 2011.
+Volunteers involved in the Remedial Action Plan for Jackfish Bay, municipal officials from the towns of Terrace Bay and Schreiber, federal and provincial representatives as well as area residents joined together to celebrate this announcement.

 More Information about Jackfish Bay

 Jackfish Bay was identified in the 1987 Great Lakes Water Quality Agreement as an Area of Concern.
 In 1985, the International Joint Commission identified Jackfish bay as an area of concern.
 Located on the north shore of Lake Superior, approximately 250 kilometers northeast of Thunder Bay, the area of concern consists of a 14-kilometer stretch of Blackbird Creek; between the pulp mill in Terrace Bay and Jackfish Bay, including Lake “A” and Moberly Lake (Lake “C”) as well as Jackfish Bay.